anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 The architecture must support telecom equipment networking where the CNF networks are set up by the operator's network administrators.
 This is why, as `req.inf.ntw.10` requires, the architecture must provide a set of abstract management API-s to manage the network connectivity of the CNF pods.
 The API must support multiple tenants and must require elevated acces rights to manipulate infrastructure related API objects as these operations require reconfiguration of the physical network infrastructure.

-To fullfill the requirements of `req.inf.acc.02` the architecture must support the usage of device plugins via the Device Plugin API and the alignment of the devices, CPU topology and hugepages must be supported using the [Topology Manager](https://kubernetes.io/docs/tasks/administer-cluster/topology-manager/).
+To fullfill the requirements of `req.inf.acc.02` the architecture must support the usage of device plugins via the Device Plugin API and the alignment of the devices, CPU topology and Huge Pages must be supported using the [Topology Manager](https://kubernetes.io/docs/tasks/administer-cluster/topology-manager/).

 The architecture must support both IPv4, IPv6 and dual stack interfaces of the workloads.